aggelikitavr/CN2_AUTH_ChatAndVoIP/README.md

 ## 📫 Contact:

-For any questions, suggestions, or contributions, feel free to reach out:
+For any questions, suggestions, or contributions, feel free to reach out collaborators.

-- Email: msiavva@ece.auth.gr, siavvasm@gmail.com

 ## 📄 License
 This repository is intended for academic use only.